Moai: Markings

 When first carved, the surface of the moai was polished smooth by rubbing with pumice.
 However, the easily worked tuff from which most moai were carved is easily eroded, such that the best place to see the surface detail is on the few moai carved from basalt or in photographs and other archaeological records of moai surfaces protected by burials.

-Those moai that are less eroded typically have designs carved on their backs and posteriors.
+Moai that are less eroded typically have designs carved on their backs and posteriors.
 The Routledge expedition of 1914 established a cultural link between these designs and the island's traditional tattooing, which had been repressed by missionaries a half-century earlier.
 Until modern DNA analysis of the islanders and their ancestors, this was key scientific evidence that the moai had been carved by the Rapa Nui and not by a separate group from South America.

 At least some of the moai were painted.
 One moai in the collection of the Metropolitan Museum of Art was decorated with a reddish pigment.
 Hoa Hakananai'a was decorated with maroon and white paint until 1868, when it was removed from the island.
 It is now housed in the British Museum, London, but demands have been made for its return to Rapa Nui.

 History

-The statues were carved by the Polynesian colonizers of the island, mostly between 1250 and 1500.
-In addition to representing deceased ancestors, the moai, once they were erected on ahu, may also have been regarded as the embodiment of powerful living or former chiefs and important lineage status symbols.
+The statues were carved by the aboriginal Polynesians of the island, mostly between 1250 and 1500.
+In addition to representing deceased ancestors, the moai, once they were erected on ahu (stone platforms), may also have been regarded as the embodiment of powerful living or former chiefs and important lineage status symbols.
 Each moai presented a status: "The larger the statue placed upon an ahu, the more mana the chief who commissioned it had."
 The competition for grandest statue was ever prevalent in the culture of the Easter Islanders.
 The proof stems from the varying sizes of moai.

 Completed statues were moved to ahu mostly on the coast, then erected, sometimes with pukao, red stone cylinders, on their heads.
-Moai must have been extremely expensive to craft and transport; not only would the actual carving of each statue require effort and resources, but the finished product was then hauled to its final location and erected.
+Moai must have been very time-consuming to craft and transport; not only would the actual carving of each statue require effort and resources, but the finished product was then hauled to its final location and erected.

 The quarries in Rano Raraku appear to have been abandoned abruptly, with a litter of stone tools and many completed moai outside the quarry awaiting transport and almost as many incomplete statues still in situ as were installed on ahu.
 In the nineteenth century, this led to conjecture that the island was the remnant of a sunken continent and that most completed moai were under the sea.
-That idea has long been debunked, and now it is understood that:
+That idea has long been debunked, and now it is generally believed that: